TheMEMOLab/Bio326-NMBU/Doc/04_GenomicAnnotation.md

 ```
 The files have different information:

-* genome_stats.tsv: Basic annotaion stats of the genomes, such as # of contigs/scaffolds, taxonomy, RNAgenes etc.
+* genome_stats.tsv: Basic annotation stats of the genomes, such as # of contigs/scaffolds, taxonomy, RNA genes etc.
 * metabolism_summary.xlsx: An excel file with all the Metabolic summary in each genome.
 * product.html: Interactive heatmaps of the metabolic summaries
 * product.tsv: Tables to reproduce the heatmaps of above

-Although we can display the content of the *.tsv* files obtainded by DRAM here in the terminal, the metabolism_summary.xlsx and product.html files are visually friendly, so it is recommendable to export these to our personal computers and take a look.
+Although we can display the content of the *.tsv* files obtained by DRAM here in the terminal, the metabolism_summary.xlsx and product.html files are visually friendly, so it is recommendable to export these to our personal computers and take a look.

 Once in your computer, you can open the product.html, to explore the metabolic potential of your MAGs.